-When the group codes on both the protocol translator and the LAT host share a common group code, a connection can be established between the two.
-If the default group codes have not been changed, a user on any protocol translator can connect to any learned service on the network.
+When the group codes on both the terminal server and the LAT host share a common group code, a connection can be established between the two.
+If the default group codes have not been changed, a user on any terminal server can connect to any learned service on the network.

-However, if you define groups for protocol translators and LAT hosts, you can partition these services into logical subnetworks.
-You can organize the groups so that users on one protocol translator view one set of services, and users on another protocol translator (or another line on the same server) view a different set.
+However, if you define groups for terminal servers and LAT hosts, you can partition these services into logical subnetworks.
+You can organize the groups so that users on one terminal server view one set of services, and users on another terminal server (or another line on the same server) view a different set.